szeyick/University/COS80007 - Advanced Java/Lectures Notes/Week 2 - Swing Buttons, Labels and MVC/SwingButtonsLabelsAndMVC.md

 In Swing, the basic label that we use is the JLabel.
 This label is a simple component in that it has no underlying data model that you can assign advanced properties to.

 The JLabel functions like a container and the label text can be aligned (like AWT label).

-By default, they are non-opaque meaning that they are essentially invisible so assigning a background colour without setting its opacity to true will display the label without the background colour.
+By default, a JLabel has its opacity set to **false**.
+This means that it is invisible, so setting the background colour will not display it, we will need to set the opacity to **true** before we can see it.

 In the example below we have a simple JLabel with the basic properties that we can assign to it.

 ```
 Container container = getContentPane(); // Retrieve the pane to set components to.

-JLabel label = new JLabel("LabelName", SwingConstants.CENTER); // The SwingContstants aligns the text only
+JLabel label = new JLabel("LabelName", SwingConstants.CENTER); // Default alignment for text only is left
 label.setOpaque(true); // Sets the opacity allowing background colours to be visible.
 label.setBackground(Color.white);